Gunman, 3 hostages reported dead at California veterans home

 Childs said hostage negotiators from at least three agencies were at the scene, attempting to make contact with the individual.

 Brian Goder, a resident of the veterans home who was under lockdown for hours in the main dining room of the veterans home, told the Associated Press that he saw more than a dozen armed troops walking to the building in which the suspect and hostages are located.
-The soldiers could be seen in a video he posted on Facebook, but it wasn't immediately clear what agency they were from.
+The officers wearing fatigues could be seen in a video he posted on Facebook, but it wasn't immediately clear what agency they were from.

 The hostages were reportedly employees of Pathway Home, a privately run program on the veterans home's grounds.
 That group "serves post-9/11 veterans affected by deployment-related stress," according to the Pathway Homes website.